Our Student Athletes

 What better place to show commitment to the health of our community than making the highest standard of sports medicine available where student athletes train and compete?

-That’s why we offer student athletes at Fairbanks, Jonathan Alder, Marysville, Mechanicsburg Triad and North Union schools direct access to optimal care with an assigned athletic trainer on-site.
+That’s why we offer student athletes at Fairbanks, Jonathan Alder, Marysville, Mechanicsburg, Triad, Bunsold Middle School, and North Union schools direct access to optimal care with an assigned athletic trainer on-site.
 After all, it’s exciting to watch sons and daughters, not to mention nieces, nephews and neighbors, perform at their best.

 What we’ve learned from these amazing athletes about the value of sports inspires us to want to help as many students as possible reach new levels of achievement.